The History of the Hochschule für Musik Hanns Eisler Berlin

 The school's founding director was the musicologist Georg Knepler.
 The inaugural faculty brought together notable artists, scholars, and teachers such as Rudolf Wagner-Régeny and Hanns Eisler (composition), Helmut Koch (conducting), Helma Prechter and Arno Schellenberg (voice), Carl Adolf Martienssen and Grete Herwig (piano), Bernhard Günther (cello), Werner Buchholz (viola), Ewald Koch (clarinet), Wilhelm Martens and Gustav Havemann (violin), the latter with a fraught political past dating from the National Socialist era.

-In the course of German Reunification, the school was taken over by the Federal State of Berlin.
-It is one of the state-supported academies of the Federal State of Berlin, and is subject to the Senate Department for Higher Education and Research, Health and Long-Term Care.
+In the course of German Reunification, the school was taken over by the Federal State of Berlin and is one of the state-supported academies of the Federal State of Berlin.

 In 1955, the school became one of the first European academies to introduce advanced training in opera and music theater direction with the program in Direction.
 Founded in 2002 was the Kurt Singer Institute for Music Physiology and Musicians’ Health.
 This was followed in 2003 by establishment of klangzeitort, the Institute for New Music, and in 2005 by the establishment of the Jazz Institute Berlin (JIB).
 These three entities cooperate closely with the Universität der Künste/University of the Arts Berlin.